-If you are looking for a fun way to try and turn a modest starting amount into a much more impressive figure, a £1000 betting challenge may be for you.
+If you are looking for a fun way to try and turn a modest initial stake into a much more impressive figure, a £1000 betting challenge may be for you.
 Of course, the main attraction here is that you don't require a huge starting bank to do it and can end up with significantly more than you started with.
-However, you will need to have honed you match selection skills to stand a chance and also have lady luck on your side, but it can be done.
+However, you will need to have honed your match selection skills to stand a chance and also have lady luck on your side, but it can be done.

-How can I be so sure?
-Because we are one of the few football tipsters around who have legitimately completed this kind of challenge in the past.
-Just a few months ago we managed to select 19 consecutive winning tips over a 30-day period to successfully turn our original £20 stake into £1009.49!!
+How can we be so sure?
+Because we are one of the few football tipsters around who have legitimately completed this kind of challenge in the past, when we managed to select 19 consecutive winning tips over a 30-day period to successfully turn our original £20 stake into £1009.49!!

-But what exactly is a £1000 betting challenge?
+So what exactly is a £1000 Betting Challenge?
 Simply put, it involves you starting with a small amount such as £10 or £20 and attempting to turn that into £1000 over the course of the challenge.
 When a bet wins all the winnings from that bet are used for the next bet, and so on, until you hit that magic £1000 figure!